How do my lungs work?

 Lung cancer is a term used to describe a growth of abnormal cells inside the lung - these cells reproduce at a much quicker rate than normal cells.
-The abnormal cells stick together and produce a growth or fluid.
-Doctors call this abnormal cluster of cells a tumour.
-If the abnormal cells first started growing in the lung, it is called a primary lung tumour.
-If the abnormal lung cells break off and travel in the blood or lymphatic circulation, they may start to grow in other areas of the body, for example bones.
-This new growth is called a secondary tumour or metastasis.
+The abnormal cells grow to form a growth, a lump that is described by doctors as a tumour.
+If the abnormal cells first start growing in the lung, it is called primary lung cancer.
+If the abnormal lung cells break off and travel, they may start to grow in other areas of the body, for example bones.
+This new growth is called a secondary cancer or metastasis.

 Is there a cure for lung cancer?

 Yes, it is possible to be cured of lung cancer, but it is important to realise that there are many different types of lung cancer.
 Your treatment and chance of cure will depend on the following:

 - Where in the lung the tumour is growing.

 - The kind or type of abnormality making the cancer cells.

 - The size of the cancer and how long it has been growing.